I should probably get someone to write me a biography rather than speaking about myself, but here goes...

 Since then, I have been fortunate enough to write pieces for the likes of i-D Magazine, MTV and MOBO.com, while also later becoming the Editor-in-Chief of SBTV.
 Alongside this, I work closely with a number of both established and emerging artists as an A&R and marketing consultant, helping develop and nurture talent.

 I've always been in awe of great speakers.
-Growing up watching interviews with Michael Parkinson and, later on, discovering broadcasters like Howard Stern and Larry King - and comics like George Carlin, Richard Pryor and the late Patrice O'Neal - the art of communicating the truth through art has always inspired me.
+Growing up watching interviews with Michael Parkinson and, later on, discovering broadcasters like Howard Stern and Larry King - and comics like George Carlin, Richard Pryor and the late Patrice O'Neal - the art of being able articulate personal truths has always inspired me.